flyandi/pmaAuth/README.md

 Make sure that the folder `sessions/` is writeable otherwise no session information can be stored and you won't be able to login.

+Also make sure that the file in `secure/users` is writeable.

 ## Customization